dcoimbra/University-Projects/README.md

 # dhondt

 Python script for applying the Dhondt method given a set of electoral circles, parties, and election results.

+Implemented for the Portuguese electoral system.

 Made for a Foundations of Programming course and remade years later using NumPy.
+Check out the original project description (in Portuguese) for more information and usage details.

 I attempted to create a frontend for it in Django but I'm really bad at it.
-Might get back to it in the future.
+Might get back to it in the future

 ### Prerequisites